torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 1. Create a bitmap of space used by data structures that must be preserved.
-   The space reservations used to create the new metadata can be used here if the same rmap owner code is used to denote all of the objects being rebuilt.
+   The space reservations used to create the new metadata can be used here if the same rmap owner code is used to deanalte all of the objects being rebuilt.

 2. Survey the reverse mapping data to create a bitmap of space owned by the same ``XFS_RMAP_OWN_*`` number for the metadata that is being preserved.